 The GSO 2040 Future Land Use Map designates this location as Commercial.
-The requested City C-M (Conditional District - Commercial - Medium) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Commercial future land use designation.
-The Future Built Form Map designates this location as Urban General, and as being within an Urban Mixed Use Corridor.
-The Growth Tiers Map designates this location as being within Growth Tier 1.
+The requested City CD-C-M (Conditional District - Commercial - Medium) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Commercial future land use designation.
+The Future Built Form Map designates this location as Urban General, and as being within an Urban Mixed Use Corridor and within a Reinvestment Corridor.
+The Growth Tiers Map designates this location as being within Corridor.